lemlac/mulem/docs/reference.md

 c := 2      -- Explicit declaration but infer its type.
 ```

 Variables are immutable, but declaring it again shadows it.
 Any subsequent `=` of an immutable variable is an implicit declaration.
-Redeclaring a variable with the same name is called **shadowing.** This makes Mulang flexable like a dynamicly typed language like Python while still having the advantages of being statically typed.
+Redeclaring a variable with the same name is called **shadowing.** This makes Mulang flexible while still having the advantages of being statically typed.

 ```
 a = 1